rodarima/losync-outputs/losync-CoMD/README.md

 neighbours, and dealt with corner halo cells by passing them through multiple communications.
 The calculation and communication phases are now processed in a column-by-column fashion instead of box-by-box.
-This is because the work involved in a single box was too small for tasks to be useful
+This is because the work involved in a single box was too small for tasks to be useful.

 ## Building on the Cirrus HPC Service
 A sample build script is provided in ```CoMD/work/build.sh```.